andrechristikan/ack-nestjs-boilerplate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Effortless.
+Lazy.
+Reuseable.
+That the motto for this boilerplate.
 There are many great Boilerplate NestJs for Restful API available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
 I want to create a Boilerplate NestJs that it'll be the last one you ever need.

 Here's why:

     [x] MongoDB as The Database
-    [x] Config in File *.env*
+    [x] Environment File
     [x] Support for Multi language
-    [x] Request Validation with Joi
-    [x] Pagination on Server Side
+    [x] Request Validation with Class Validation Package [x] Pagination on Server Side
-    [x] HmacSHA512 as Password Encryption with Crypto [ ] JWT as Authorization with JsonWebToken
+    [x] HmacSHA512 as Password Encryption with Crypto Package [ ] JWT as Authorization with JsonWebToken
     [ ] Blacklist JWT Token
     [x] Handle Errors Centrally and Easily for Maintenance Our Error Code